roma-glushko/hyx/README.md

 # Hyx

-🧘‍♀️Lightweight fault tolerance primitives for your modern Python microservices.
+🧘‍♀️Lightweight fault tolerance primitives for your resilient and modern Python microservices.

 The goal of this library is to provide you with a toolkit that includes common fault tolerance patterns like:

+- bulkhead
 - cache
-- retries
 - circuit breaker
-- bulkhead
 - circular buffer
+- fallback
+- rate limiter
+- retries
-- time limiter
+- timeout / time limiter

 All components are designed to be: